thilina4321/thilina4321/README.md

 - I Have hands on industry experience of **REACT , NODE , NEXT.Js and MONDOGB**

+- I Have worked with the both rest and graphQL**

 - Also have work with technologies like **ANGULAR , FLUTTER , VUE and DOCKER**